 Survey Design

-This study relies on a rolling cross-sectional survey of adult social media users in the United States.
-The survey was administered online in 17 sampling frames of 3-4 days each (with Saturday/Sunday counted as one day), and survey responses were linked with social media content collected via Brandwatch (formerly Crimson Hexagon) and then validated by cross-checking content lists with CrowdTangle.
-In each sampling frame, we embedded a screenshot of (one of) the most popular news articles over the previous three days with source cues edited out of the image.
-Because most of the stories came from a single news organization (Fox News), we also included the most popular story from any other news organization and randomized which story a respondent saw.
+This study relies on a rolling cross-sectional (RCS) survey of adult social media users recruited via Qualtrics online panel from the United States.
+To align survey responses with the news cycle, the survey was administered in 17 sampling frames of 3-4 days each (with Saturday/Sunday counted as one day).
+In each sampling frame, we embedded a screenshot of the most popular news articles circulating on Facebook over the previous three days with source cues edited out of the image.

+To identify the most popular news articles during the sampling frame, the authors employed the following strategy.
+First, the top 25 news organizations on Facebook for the previous three months were chosen according to rankings by NewsWhip.
+Next, using Brandwatch, the top two highest performing articles based on engagement metrics were collected.
+Those top posts were then validated by cross-checking content lists with CrowdTangle.
+Because most of the stories came from a single news organization (Fox News), we also included the most popular story from any other (non-Fox) news organization and randomized which story a respondent saw.
 Respondents were told the story had been “recently circulating on Facebook”—a true statement.
-We developed several cued recall measures based on this method.
+Finally, we developed several cued recall measures based on this method.
+No personally identifying information was collected from individual participants and we did not have access to respondents’ social media accounts.
+The benefit of embedding news articles into an RCS design is that survey responses can be more closely tied to media campaigns and election cycles (De Vreese et al., 2017).

 Sample and Data

 Data were collected between September 3 and November 1, 2020.
 Quotas for age, race, gender, and census region were based on the 2018 American Community Survey.
 The survey has an incidence rate of ~100% and a cooperation rate of ~70%.
-It has a sample size of N = 2,008 with at least n = 100 in each sampling frame.
+It has a sample size of N = 2,008 with at least n = 100 in each sampling frame (1,731 complete cases; missingness across modelled variables: Max. = 126 (age), and Min. = 19 for strength of party ID).
 The sample reflects the target population on the quota criteria (see Table A1 in the online appendices).
 The average respondent is between 45 and 54 years old (measured on a 7-point scale where 1 = 18-24 and 7 = 85 or older).
 The sample is composed of approximately 40% persons of color and 51% females.
 Census regions were defined according to the U.S. Census Bureau’s map, and in our sample ~22% of respondents live in the Midwest, ~19% live in the Northeast, ~37% live in the South, and ~23% live in the West.
 In terms of non-quota demographics, the average respondent has either some college or a 2-year associate’s degree or trade school diploma (M = 4.5 on a 7-point scale where 1 = Some high school and 7 = Post-graduate degree), and lives in a household that earns between $45,000 and $75,000 per year (M = 4.7 on an 8-point scale where 1 = Less than $15,000 and 8 = More than $150,000).
 The sample underrepresents low-education and low-income individuals, and therefore the data were weighted by education and income (see Table A2 online for the weighting scheme).
-Missing values were imputed using a chained equations multiple imputation technique.
+To endure balance in the sample across the 17 waves, missing values were imputed using a chained equations multiple imputation technique.

 Measures